nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

   * Additional status "not available" if the OCSP response is not available at all, e.g. due to an error.
 * Certificate expiration date.

-### 10.6 Enable/Disable maintenance mode for the Security server
+### 10.6 Enable/Disable maintenance mode for the Security Server

 **Access rights:** [System Administrator](#xroad-system-administrator)